-What follows is a brief consensus view of the history of the Roman Catholic Order of the Holy Sepulchre (there is also a Byzantine Order of the Holy Sepulchre, but their website appears recently to have been taken down).
-For a much more detailed historical exposition, with numerous references, see the relevant entry on the Almanach de la Cour website.
+What follows is a brief consensus view of the history of the Roman Catholic Order of the Holy Sepulchre.
+There was also a Byzantine Order of the Holy Sepulchre, but this seems to have faded away, and the internet domain at which the Byzantine Order's website used to be located is now owned by a cemetery in New York State.

 The Order’s members included not only the Regular Canons (Fratres) but also the Secular Canons (Confratres) and the Sergentes.
 The latter were armed knights chosen from the crusader troops for their qualities of valour and dedication; they vowed to obey the Augustinian Rule of poverty and obedience and undertook specifically to defend the Holy Sepulchre and the Holy Places, under the command of the King of Jerusalem.

 Very soon after the First Crusade the troops – including the Knights of the Order of Canons of the Holy Sepulchre – began to return to their homelands.
 This led to the creation of priories all over Europe, which were part of the Order as they came under the jurisdiction of the noble knights or prelates who had been invested at the Holy Sepulchre itself and who, although they were no longer in the direct service of the King of Jerusalem, continued to belong to the Order of Canons.